ParadiseTeamAF/MinecraftParadise/README.md

  PLEASE NOTE FOLLOWING:

 ```
-- Not all Questions did have a Reward.
+- Not all Questions did have a Reward. [fixed]
 - Not all Questinons trees (Outside the main Questline) are completed or in development.
-- A Biome O`Plenty world generation is at this moment not possible (Game-Crash)
+- A Biome O`Plenty world generation is at this moment not possible (Game-Crash) [fixed]
 - Blood Altar- Chiseld Blood Runes missing textures.
 ```